drsimonmartin/PythonTutorial/GettingStarted.md

 What do you think this code does?
 Press the return key and find out if you were right...

 The code calls the `print` function telling it you want 'Hello world!' to appear on the screen.
 In python anything inside quotes (single or double) are examples of strings and are just text information.

+You can use the console view to enter python commands one line at a time.
+This is fine when you have a line or two to deal with, but in the long run a file based approach is needed and in most cases the Jupyter notebook is the best option.

+### Working with files
+So far, we have typed in code to a python session and observed the results.
+For anything involving more than two or three lines of code we need a way to save/recall code.
+Python code is stored in files with names that end in `.py` - this is the equivalent of `.docx` for Word files.

+The left hand section of the screen in Spyder is for entering and editing code (usually python).
+You can enter python code over multiple lines.

+To run the code, first save the file, then click the triangle at the middle/top of the screen section.
+The results of most of your code will appear in the console window.
+Any graphs/images you work with will appear in the section above the console.

 ## Simple maths in python
 Python has a range of standard mathematical functions as sumarised in the table below.
 If you have used something like Excel for maths then you should be familiar with them.
 Try to predict the outcomes of the examples given before entering them into your python system.
 Do they give the results you expected?